-Here we decided it was time to give it an update with some of our favorite flavors of all time: chocolate and hazelnut.
+Here we decided it was time to update it with some of our favorite flavors of all time: chocolate and hazelnut.

 Tips To Make These Cookies